sneddy/Two-financial-instruments/README.md

 python modelEstimate.py train.csv
 python modelForecast.py train.csv test.csv
 ```
+With default parameters:
+- modelEstimate.py will train ridge model and store to ridge_weights.model
+- modelForecast.py will predict ridge model and store result to predicted.npy

 I pass the parameter test.csv to modelForecast.py only for calculating features, not for cheating :)

 ## File structure